tiagobalmeida/tiagobalmeida.github.io/README.md

 # Welcome to my blog
 This blog is written in markdown and built with a custom Python based program.
-Below you can find instructions on how to use it for your own blog.
+Below you can find instructions on how to use it for your own.

 # Preparing the build